munificent/craftinginterpreters/book/optimization.md

 Fortunately, because this *is* the supported idiom for type punning, most compilers recognize the pattern and <span name="union">optimize</span> away the `memcpy()` entirely.

-"Unwrapping" a Lox number is the mirror image:
+"Unwrapping" a Lox number is the mirror image.

 <aside name="union" class="bottom">